 How to order a Raise Your Hand participation patch:

 Watch our CEO, Lidia Soto-Harmon and Girl Scout Junior Alice T. talk about the Raise Your Hand Challenge.
 And, read Alice's op ed in the New York Times.

-Fill out the online pledge form below and click here to download a printable version that you can sign and keep as a reminder, or share with friends!
+Click here to download a printable version that you can sign and keep as a reminder, or share with friends!